adkowalkowski/react-api-studio-ghiblist/README.md

 ## Project Description

 This project will function as a to-watch list for Studio Ghibli (SG) movies.
 Users will be able to: view all SG movies and add SG movies to a to-watch list.
-Once movies are on the to-watch list, users can then click a button that adds these movies to a watched list.
+Once movies are on the to-watch list, users can then click a button that checks these items off the watch list.
 There will also be an about/how to use page along with a page for users to submit feedback.

 ## API